mvestola/panttipullo-react-native/README.md

 all beverage packages in Finland should have barcode one of these types:
 EAN-13, EAN-8, UPC-A or UPC-E, thus application is limited to scan only these types of barcodes.

+## Supported languages

+You can use the application in following languages:
+* Finnish
+* English
+* Swedish

 ## Screenshots

 ### Main views